OWASP/CheatSheetSeries/cheatsheets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet.md

 1. Build a whitelist with all the domain names of every identified and trusted applications.
 2. Verify that the domain name received is part of this whitelist (string strict comparison with case sensitive).

-Unfortunately here, the application is still vulnerable to the `DNS pinning` bypass mentioned into this [document](../assets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet_SSRF_Bible.pdf).
+Unfortunately here, the application is still vulnerable to the `DNS pinning` bypass mentioned in this [document](../assets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet_SSRF_Bible.pdf).
 Indeed, a DNS resolution will be made when the business code will be executed.
 To address that issue, the following action must be taken in addition of the validation on the domain name:
 1. Ensure that the domains that are part of your organization are resolved by your internal DNS server first in the chains of DNS resolvers.
 2. Monitor the domains whitelist in order to detect when any of them resolves to a/an:
     * Local IP address (V4 + V6).